tyrell-corp/lockpicker/README.md

 to _quickly_ infect your system with malware or copy your encrypted data.

-To mitigate the threat, you flash stock recovery from a factory image at https://developers.google.com/android/nexus/images and then relock the bootloader.
+To mitigate the threat, you flash stock recovery from a factory image at e.g. https://developers.google.com/android/nexus/images and then relock the bootloader.
 But you'll still want to boot a custom recovery when it's time to upgrade your ROM or to make a backup: